PRGhadge/personal-trainer-multi-agent/README.md

 - Strict JSON is enforced with `JsonOutputParser` + Pydantic validation
 - Invalid model outputs trigger retries with corrective instructions
 - Calendar events are created only if `user_confirmation=True`

-## Extending To Production
-- Replace `tools.py` with Google Calendar API + OAuth
-- Add storage for user profiles and plan history
-- Add tests for schedule constraints and agent output validation

 ## License
 Internal / private use